Weakly modular graphs and nonpositive curvature: --Weakly modular graphs

 Let $H$ be a prime of $G$.
 Then, on the one hand, $H$ is irreducible and, on the other hand, since $H$ is a gated (and thus isometric) subgraph of $G$, $H$ can be isometrically embedded into a weak Cartesian product of hyperoctahedra and half-cubes (into which $G$ is embedded).
 Therefore the irreducibility of $H$ implies that $H$ belongs as an isometric subgraph either to a hyperoctahedron or to a half-cube. \end{proof}

 \begin{lemma} $G$ is a finite thick prime $L_1$--weakly modular graph if and only if either $G$ is a thick subgraph of a finite hyperoctahedron or $G$ belongs to ${\mathcal M}_4$. \end{lemma}

 \begin{proof} The ``if'' part directly follows from the definition of ${\mathcal M}_4$ and Proposition \ref{prime-to-matroids}.
 Now, let $G$ be a finite thick prime $L_1$--weakly modular graph.
 Then $G$ is pre-median.
 By Lemma \ref{l_1-pre-med} either $G$ is a subgraph of a hyperoctahedron or $G$ is an isometric subgraph of a half-cube.
 In the first case we are done.
 So, suppose that $G$ is an isometric subgraph of a half-cube.
-By Lemma \ref{lemma:linksl1}, $G$ does not contain propellers and the links of its vertices are line-graphs.
-Hence the links of vertices of $G$ do not contain induced $W_5$.
+By Lemma \ref{lemma:linksl1}, $G$ does not contain propellers and the links of vertices of $G$ do not contain induced $W_5$.
 As an isometric subgraph of a half-cube, the 2-intervals of $G$ are subgraphs of the 4-hyperoctahedron.
 Since $G$ is thick, this implies that $G$ satisfies (IC4).
-By \cite[Theorem 1(v)]{Che_bas}, $G$ belongs to ${\mathcal M}_4$. \end{proof}
+By \cite{Che_bas}*{Theorem 1(v)}, $G$ belongs to ${\mathcal M}_4$. \end{proof}

 Proposition \ref{prime-to-matroids} and Lemmata \ref{thick-pm}, ~\ref{l_1-pre-med}, and \ref{thick-prime-pre-med} complete the proof of Proposition \ref{premedian-examples}(2).

 We continue with a characterization of $L_1$--weakly modular graph admitting a scale embedding into hypercubes.
 As we noticed already, each 2-interval $I(u,v)$ of such a graph $G$ must be an induced subgraph of some finite hyperoctahedron $K_{n\times 2}$.
 Call such an embedding of $I(u,v)$ into the smallest dimensional hyperoctahedron the {\it completion} of $I(u,v)$.
 Then the {\it octahedron-dimension} of an $L_1$--weakly modular graph $G$ is the largest dimension of a completion over all 2-intervals of $G$.
 It is well-known \cite{DeLa} that a finite graph $G$ is an $l_1$--graph if and only if $G$ admits a scale isometric embedding $\varphi$ into a hypercube $H(X)$.
 From Theorem \ref{th:shpectorov} and Lemma \ref{l_1-pre-med} we immediately obtain an extension of this result to arbitrary $L_1$--weakly modular graphs: